 Yes.
 You will be using one person’s income instead of two, so will result in a proportionally lower mortgage and in turn a lower property price.
 On the plus side, you get to sleep like a starfish, worry free.

-However there are already a number of private companies stepping into that space offering equity loans on more varied property types than HTB has done.
+However, there are already a number of private companies stepping into that space offering equity loans and other innovative solutions.

 You need a mortgage broker as much as you need Contents insurance when you move.
 Not a requirement, but very much advisable.

 This depends.
 On average a broker charges around £500.
-Some brokers charge more dependent on your circumstances, other charge nothing.
+Some brokers charge more dependent on your circumstances, others charge nothing.
 The key is making sure you are getting good value for money.

 A free broker doesn’t guarantee a better overall outcome just because you are saving some money, particularly when you consider how many more mortgages they will need to arrange to make up for the lack of fee.
 This becomes more important if you have tricky circumstances which requires a broker to spend time checking things in great detail.
 Similarly, paying a broker a fee isn’t a guarantee of superior knowledge service or outcomes.